On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Flow and order polytopes

-The polytope $\F_G$ is a convex polytope in the Euclidean space $\R^{\#E(G)}$ and its dimension is $\dim(\F_G)=\#E(G)-\#V(G)+1$ (e.g. see \cite{BV2}).
-The vertices of $\F_G$ are given by unit flows along maximal directed paths or {\bf routes} of $G$ from the source ($1$) to the sink ($n$) \cite[\S 13]{schrijver}.
-Figure ~\ref{5} shows the equations of $\F_{K_5}$ and explains why this polytope is equivalent to $\CRY(4)$.
+\begin{proposition}[{\cite[Cor.
+3.1]{gallo}}] Let $G$ be a connected graph with vertices $[n]$ with edges oriented from smaller to bigger vertices.
+Then the vertices of $\F_G$ are the unit flows on maximal directed paths or {\bf routes} from the source $1$ to the sink $n$. \end{proposition}

+Figure ~\ref{5} shows the equations of $\F_{K_5}$ and explains why this polytope is integrally equivalent to $\CRY(4)$.
 The same correspondence shows that $\F_{K_{n+1}}$ and $\CRY(n)$ coincide.
 The following theorem connects volumes of flow polytopes and Kostant partition functions.

-\begin{theorem}[Postnikov-Stanley \cite{P13,S}, Baldoni-Vergne \cite{BV2}] For a loopless graph $G$ on the vertex set $\{1,2\ldots,n\}$, with $d_i=(\text{indegree of }i)-1$,
+\begin{theorem}[Postnikov-Stanley \cite{P13,S}, Baldoni-Vergne \cite{BV2}] For a loopless graph $G$ on the vertex set $\{1,2\ldots,n\}$, with $d_i=indeg_i(G)-1$,

-where $K_{G}({\bf a})$ is the {Kostant partition function} and $\vol$ is normalized volume. \end{theorem}
+where $K_{G}({\bf a})$ is the {Kostant partition function}, $indeg_i(G)$ denotes the indegree of vertex $i$ in $G$ and $\vol$ is normalized volume. \end{theorem}

 Recall the definition of the Kostant partition function.

 \begin{definition} The \textbf{Kostant partition function} $K_G(\v)$ is the number of ways to write the vector $\v$ as a nonnegative linear combination of the positive type $A_{n-1}$ roots corresponding to the edges of $G$, without regard to order.
 The edge $(i, j)$, $i<j$, of $G$ corresponds to the vector $e_i-e_j$, where $e_i$ is the $i^{th}$ standard basis vector in $\mathbb{R}^{n}$. \end{definition}